 One approach to facilitate the lifting of lockdown measures, and to limit transmission in areas where lockdowns cannot be imposed, would be to implement and monitor specific measures for “precision physical distancing”.
 Whereas “precision medicine” offers medical care tailored to optimize efficiency or therapeutic benefit for individual patients, precision physical distancing would tailor physical distancing within specific physical, social, cultural, political, and economic contexts and to specific groups and settings.
 For example, specific precision physical distancing measures could be developed for work places, gatherings and community events such as weddings and funerals, places of worship, educational settings, transport sectors, sporting events, and informal settlements.

 The more specific prescriptive measures of precision physical distancing would have numerous advantages.
 Since they prescribe specific preventive behavior, they can be more strictly encouraged, monitored, and, if need be corrected or enforced, both on an institutional and individual basis.
-For example, implementing a set of precision physical distancing practices can be a condition, with a certificate issued, for a restaurant to re-open and remain in business, analogous to passing health inspection (see Box).
+For example, implementing a set of precision physical distancing practices can be a condition, with a certificate issued, for a restaurant to re-open and remain in business, analogous to passing health inspection (Table).
 While this enhanced monitoring will require enhanced human and financial resources, these will certainly be less economically damaging than a prolonged lockdown.

 In the UK, physical distancing measures were associated with a 73% reduction in the daily number of contacts observed per participant, with an important projected reduction in transmission, but continued tracking and assessment of the contribution of specific measures will be essential in guiding policies on specific behaviors to keep transmission below levels that sustain the pandemic.9,10 In addition to facilitating monitoring and enforcement, the more prescriptive approach of precision physical distancing will facilitate scientific study to assess efficacy of specific measures, for example, comparing infection incidence in work places where different variants of precision physical distancing have been applied.

 An advantage of precision physical distancing relative to many other measures is that it can be developed at low cost and adapted to diverse socio-cultural and economic settings, including those in which the complexity or social cost of maintaining a lockdown are high.
 Guidelines could be developed collaboratively on a very local level by local leaders, potentially even on a neighbourhood scale.
 In places where COVID-19 has yet to be introduced or where widespread transmission is yet to occur, early implementation of precision physical distancing, along with other measures, could even help avoid the necessity of a lockdown.
 Importantly, this approach offers the essential component of engaging the community as a central partner in the fight against COVID-19, countering the implicit “us against them” message of government imposition of lockdowns.
+Village chiefs or elected representatives could hold the equivalent of town hall meetings with local business and religious leaders to identify specific transmission risks related to the common economic activities and social customs in their village or district, and then work with public health experts to devise practical solutions based on precision physical distancing.
 However, while the advantages of decentralized control are clear, care must be taken to guard against individuals and communities that seek to implement policies that are not evidence-based or even contrary to public health advice, with the potential for negative impact, including increased COVID-19 transmission, in their community and beyond.
+The principle of keeping guidance evidence-based, to the extent evidence exists, must always be respected.